 Q: I’m moving out.
 Is it okay to leave right now?
 Are moving companies around to help me?

-The newest guidelines state that moving residences is allowed during the current shelter-in-place.
+A: The newest guidelines state that moving residences is allowed during the current shelter-in-place.
 Please follow the social distancing guidelines while moving, wear a mask and gloves, and make sure the moving companies are following CDC guidelines.
 Read more tips about moving off campus here.

 Q: I need urgent housing, but I am not eligible to move into UCSF Housing right now.
 Where can I stay?

 A: Please visit our Short-Term lodging resources page.
 Housing Services is unable to assist you in covering the cost of your accommodations.
+If you are a healthcare worker, you may be eligible for the California hotel rooms program.

 If you are looking for below-market rate housing in San Francisco, you may be able to apply for the city’s housing lottery.
 See more info here.